Pamela Weintraub

 CAREER TIMELINE

 2005-2007.
 Psychology Today, Consulting Editor.
 Conceived, acquired, and edited two features an issue.
-Topics included personal transformation, growth, and, relationships, mind-body health, cultural trends, and cutting-edge findings from the frontiers of psychology and neuroscience.
+Topics included personal transformation, relationships, mind-body health, cultural trends, and cutting-edge findings from the frontiers of psychology and neuroscience.

 2005-2007.
 MAMM Magazine.
-Executive Editor, May 2005-May 2006; Editor-at-Large, June 2006-February 2007; Executive Editor, March-December 2007.
+Executive Editor.
 As top staff editor for this 200,000 circ. magazine for women with breast cancer, I reported directly to the publisher.
-I conceived the line-up for each issue, from news stories to columns to profiles and features.
-Worked with staff, from assistant editors to art director, on very aspect of magazine editorial and production.
-Beat ranged from biomedical breakthroughs and exploration of emotional territory (like hope, intimacy and resilience) to personality profiles and women's service.
+I conceived the lineup for each issue, from news stories to columns to profiles and features.
+Worked with staff, from assistant editors to art director, on every aspect of magazine editorial and production.
+Beat ranged from biomedical breakthroughs and exploration of emotional territory (like hope, intimacy and resilience) to personality profiles and woman's service.

-Omni Internet, Editor-in-Chief, 1996-1998.
-Conceived and directed the transformation of the print version of OMNI Magazine into a multi-award-winning web site at the dawn of the Internet era, creating one of the largest and most popular content destinations of the day.
+OMNI Internet, Editor-in-Chief, 1996-1998.
+Conceived and directed transformation of the print magazine into a multi-award-winning web site at the dawn of the Internet era, creating one of the largest and most popular content destinations of the day.
 Supervised all editorial, production, design, and programming, providing living web-based journalism based on interactive, real-time content and web communities.
 Created “OMNI Prime Time,” consisting of six nightly web shows a week, on topics ranging from health to anomalies to the environment, with a name guest for each production.
 Managed budget and staff, including 6 full-time editors, two programmers, and literally dozens of freelancers.
 Forged a wide variety of relationships with entertainment and business partners to drive traffic and generate revenue streams.
-Accompanied marketing staff to help pitch to advertisers.
+Managed the budget.
+Accompanied marketing staff to help pitch sponsored sections to advertisers.

 Editor at Large, 1990-1996.
-Acquired, edited, wrote, and rewrote feature stories and coordinated production of entire issues.
+Acquired, edited, wrote, and rewrote feature stories, conceived issues and sections, and coordinated production of entire issues.

 Senior Editor, 1984-1990.
 Acquired and edited feature stories and supervised production of issues.